III. Ecosmos: A Revolutionary Fertile, Habitable, Solar-Bioplanet, Incubator Lifescape

-This new section (January 2018) is added to gather and report into the later 2010s an increasing notice of how a natural universe to human evolutionary genesis ought to be appreciated in some way as containing deep, intrinsic propensities for life’s autocreative biochemical self-initiation so as to engender an evolutionary emergence, and later our sentient procreation.
-As popularly known, a catalyst is a chemical agent which can effect a reaction without being changed in the process.
-An autocatalytic term has become a general identifier for this procedure, and has gained wide usage because something like this is actually seems to be going on.
-A premier, pioneer theorist since the 1970s is Stuart Kauffman (search) which he has articulated in many books and collegial papers to this day.
-Lately the concept is being advanced by biomathematicians such as Wim Hordijk and Michael Steel, along with Liane Gabora, Nathaniel Virgo, Guenther Witzany, Sara Walker, Leroy Cronin, Addy Pross, and other advocates herein.
-We will collect in this dedicated subsection entries about a self-making natural genesis as it reaches our worldwide realization.
+This January 2018 section is a dedicated place to report an increasing notice of how a natural universe to human evolutionary genesis has been facilitated in some basic way as by intrinsic propensities for life’s autocreative biochemical self-initiation so as to engender an evolutionary emergence, and later our sentient procreation.
+As popularly known, a catalyst is a (bio)chemical agent which can effect a reaction without being changed in the process.
+An autocatalytic term has become a general identifier for this procedure, and has gained wide usage because something like this actually seems to be going on.
+A pioneer theorist since the 1970s has been Stuart Kauffman (search) which he has articulated in many books and collegial papers to this day.
+Lately the concept is advanced by biomathematicians such as Wim Hordijk and Michael Steel, along with Liane Gabora, Nathaniel Virgo, Guenther Witzany, Sara Walker, Leroy Cronin, Addy Pross, and other advocates herein.

 ABSCICON Astrobiology Science Conference 2015: Habitability, Habitable Worlds, and Life. www.hou.usra.edu/meetings/abscicon2015.
 Reviewed much more in Astrobiology, a premier biannual conference for this cosmic quest.
 We add an apropos Abstract for this new section.